 For a comprehensive summary of the activities and services provided by Public Safety, visit the Department of Public Safety website

 Canisius College complies with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act by making available information on campus security and personal safety.
 This information includes crime prevention, public safety, law-enforcement authority, crime reporting polices, disciplinary procedures and other important matters about security on campus.
 Also available are statistics for the three previous calendar years on reported crimes that occurred on campus, in certain off-campus buildings or property owned or controlled by Canisius College and on public property within or immediately adjacent to and accessible from the campus.
 A PDF of the full report is available in the crime statistics part of the Public Safety website and a printed copy may be obtained in the Student Affairs Office, Old Main 102, 716 888-2130.

 Housing for graduate students is available.
-Information about the types of graduate housing Canisius offers is available at the Residence Life website
+Information about the types of graduate housing Canisius offers is available at the Student Life and Housing website

 The Student Health Center, located on the tunnel level of Frisch Hall, Room 001 (phone: 716-888-2610), provides service to graduate students Monday through Friday during the academic year.
 The specific clinic hours are circulated on campus at the beginning of each semester.
 The clinic is staffed by physicians, nurse practitioners/physician assistants and registered nurses.
 Graduate students needing more complex medical care and treatment are referred off-campus.
 For more information, please visit the Student Health Center website.